 A fishing and boating excursion company, for instance, wouldn’t have the same risk as a bookstore.
 Along the same lines, you could need higher malpractice coverage or more coverage for your building and contents.

 Each business is different, so it’s important to look at your company and identify what kind of specialized coverage you might need.

 Find an Insurance Agent

-Premiums and benefits will vary widely between insurance companies.
-You’ll need to get quotes from several different agents and compare the rates, terms and benefits.
+Premiums and benefits can vary widely between insurance companies and can be affected by your profession, accident history and length of time in business.
+Get quotes from several agents and compare the rates, terms and benefits.

-As your business grows and you add employees, your insurance needs will change.
-You will have more property that needs coverage and your liabilities will increase.
-Discuss these changes with your agent and learn how they will affect your coverage.
+As your business grows and you add employees, your insurance needs will likely change.
+You may have more property that needs coverage, and your liabilities could increase.
+Discuss these changes with your insurance agent and learn how they will affect your coverage.